Violin Concerto (Beethoven): Performance practice

-It has been said that not only in this piece, but generally, "Recordings demonstrate that ... it was the practice in the early twentieth century to vary the tempo considerably within a movement," and that in the concerto, there is "often one big trough (slowing?) in the central G major passage."
+It has been said that not only in this piece, but generally, "Recordings demonstrate that ... it was the practice in the early twentieth century to vary the tempo considerably within a movement", and that in the concerto, there is "often one big trough (slowing?) in the central G major passage".

-Structure
+Music

 The work is in three movements:

-It is scored, in addition to the solo violin, for flute, two oboes, two clarinets in A and C, two bassoons, two horns in D and G, two trumpets in D, timpani, and strings.
+It is scored for solo violin, one flute, two oboes, two clarinets in A and C, two bassoons, two horns in D and G, two trumpets in D, timpani, and strings.

-1. Allegro ma non troppo
+I. Allegro ma non troppo

 The movement starts with five beats on the timpani and leads into a theme played by the oboes, clarinets and bassoons.
 The strings enter with a non-diatonic D# that leads into a V7 chord.
 The clarinets and bassoons play another theme.
-This is suddenly interrupted by a louder section in B-flat major.
+This is suddenly interrupted by a louder section in B♭ major.
 This leads into a theme in D major and later in the parallel minor.
 The soloist enters with a V7 chord in octaves.
 This movement is about 21 minutes long.

-2. Larghetto
+II.
+Larghetto

 This movement is in G major.
 It is about 10 minutes long.

-3. Rondo.
+III.
+Rondo.
 Allegro

 This movement starts without pause from the second movement.
 It begins with the famous "hunting horn" theme.
 There is a section in G minor.
 After the cadenza, it ends with a typical V-I cadence.
 This movement is about 10 minutes long.